 High risk worker groups include:

-- haematology, nephrology, hepatology and cancer ward staff;
+- hematology, nephrology, hepatology, and cancer ward staff

 What are the symptoms?

-Hepatitis may cause serious acute (short-term) and chronic (long-term) diseases of the liver for which there is no effective treatment.
-Infected persons show symptoms including tiredness, aches and pains, stomach upsets, and jaundice in some cases.
-When jaundice doesn’t occur the symptoms of a mild case are similar to the flu.
-Approximately 75 per cent of persons infected with HBV have no symptoms of acute hepatitis, while the remaining 25 per cent show clinical features, such as jaundice or liver swelling.
+When jaundice does not occur, the symptoms of a mild case are similar to the flu.
+Approximately 75 per cent of people with HBV have no symptoms of acute (short term) hepatitis, while the remaining 25 per cent experience jaundice or liver swelling.
 One in several hundred people who are infected with HBV dies from overwhelming (fulminant) hepatitis.

-While the acute infection can actually last up to six months, the chronic infections are of greater concern.
+While an acute infection can last up to six months, the chronic infections are of greater concern.

-About 6–10 per cent of infected adults become chronic carriers of the disease (particularly those infected in early childhood or persons who have problems with their immune systems).
-While these persons may not develop liver disease, they can pass the virus on to others.
-A small number of the chronic carriers develop serious, chronic, incurable liver disease in the form of chronic active hepatitis, cirrhosis and liver cancer.
-Hepatitis infection is also associated with serious diseases outside the liver, including simultaneous swelling of arteries, joints and nerves throughout the body, as well as kidney disease.
+About 10 per cent of infected adults become chronic carriers of the disease (particularly those infected in early childhood or persons who are immunocompromised).
+While these persons may not develop liver disease, they can pass HBV on to others.
+A small number of the chronic carriers develop serious, incurable liver disease in the form of chronic active hepatitis, cirrhosis, and liver cancer.
+Hepatitis B infection is also associated with serious conditions outside the liver, including simultaneous swelling of arteries, joints, and nerves throughout the body, as well as kidney disease.

 Preventing the spread of hepatitis B

-The best way to prevent the spread of hepatitis is the establishment of a good basic infection control program, which limits exposure to all blood and body fluids.
+The best way to prevent the spread of hepatitis B is by establishing an infection control program which limits exposure to blood and body fluids.
 This should include:

-- using gloves and any other protective clothing such as gowns and face protection whenever workers might come into contact with blood and body fluids;
+- using gloves and any other personal protective equipment such as gowns and face protection whenever you might come into contact with blood and body fluids

-- strict control of potential contamination sources such as linen, dressings and paper goods such as tissues;
+- strictly controlling potential contamination sources such as linens, dressings, and paper goods such as tissues

-- ensuring that employers provide sufficient numbers of puncture-resistant containers designed for needle and sharp disposal;
+- ensuring that employers provide a sufficient amount of puncture resistant containers designed for needle and sharp disposal

-- ensuring that staff who use needles and sharps dispose of them safely into puncture-resistant containers;
+- ensuring that all staff who use needles and sharps dispose of them safely into puncture resistant containers

-A safe and effective vaccine is available to protect against hepatitis B. The hepatitis vaccination is a non-infectious vaccine prepared from recombinant yeast cultures, rather than human blood or plasma.
-Since the vaccine is genetically engineered, there is no risk of acquiring HIV/AIDS, HBV or other infectious disease from the vaccine.
+A safe and effective vaccine is available to protect against hepatitis B. It is a non-infectious vaccine prepared from recombinant yeast cultures, rather than human blood or plasma.

-The vaccine develops antibodies against the HBV to protect you from infection.
-The vaccine is good for at least five years, so a booster may be required.
+The vaccine helps you develop antibodies against HBV.
+These antibodies protect you from infection.
+The vaccine is good for at least 5 years.
+A booster may be required.

-While most vaccine recipients experience no side effects, approximately 20 per cent may have mild effects such as local reactions at the injection site including soreness, pain, warmth and swelling.
-Smaller numbers have reported flu-like symptoms including nausea, headache, dizziness, fever and chills.
+While most vaccine recipients experience no side effects, approximately 20 per cent may have mild effects such as local reactions at the injection site including soreness, pain, warmth or swelling.
+Smaller numbers have reported flu-like symptoms including nausea, headache, dizziness, fever, and chills.
 These normally last a few days or less.

-What should I do if I’m stuck with a needle or splashed with blood?
+What should I do if I am stuck with a needle or splashed with blood?

-If you get stuck with a needle or a sharp, gently squeeze blood from the wound, and then wash the area with soap and water.
+If you get stuck with a needle or a sharp, gently squeeze blood from the wound.
+Then wash with soap and water.
 If blood or other body fluids get on or in your unprotected skin, eyes, nose, or mouth, wash the area immediately with soap and water.
-See your own doctor as soon as possible after the injury.
-If you have not had the hepatitis B vaccine, you should start the vaccination process.
-You should also get a hepatitis B immune globulin (HBIG) shot unless you know that the source of contact is not known to be infected with HBV.
+Seek medical assistance as soon as possible after the injury.
+If you have not had the hepatitis B vaccine, you should start the vaccination process immediately.
+You should also get a hepatitis B immune globulin (HBIG) shot unless you are certain that the source of contact is not known to be infected with HBV.

 For more information contact: